 - Does your content have a lot of comments?

 - Do you have more than a handful of plugins or themes?

 - Are you frequently adding or changing custom code?

 If you answered “no,” you’re probably fine with daily backups — but there’s no harm at all in having more frequent backups on hand just in case you need them.

 Get effortless backups as often as you need them with Jetpack

 You can’t predict when a hard drive or hosting failure might occur, or whether an update to one of your plugins will result in a conflict with another.
 The bottom line is that all websites should be backed up at least daily, and active sites on an hourly or instantaneous basis.
 This will help you recover from any unexpected data loss.

-The incentive for choosing Jetpack for your backups, whether you want them to happen occasionally or immediately, is the peace of mind that comes with having them.
+The incentive for choosing Jetpack for your backups is that all backups are done in real-time, giving you peace of mind that any error that you might make is just one click away from being resolved.
 With Jetpack’s reliable backup service, your content, data, and customizations can be recovered in a single click.

 Not backing up your site with Jetpack yet?
-Take a look at our Personal, Premium, and Professional plans to pick the option that’s right for you and your site.
+Check out our plans to pick the option that’s right for you and your site.